 In connection with the consulting agreements entered into by the Company and four former principals of MTTR, in March 2020, the Company issued an aggregate of 7,244,739 shares of its common stock.
 Refer to Note 12 for further details on the consulting agreements and terminated strategic partnership agreement.
 These shares may not be sold until the earlier of (i) six months following FDA approval of ONS-5010, (ii) the date the Company publicly announces not to pursue development of ONS-5010, (iii) a change in control or (iv) January 2025.
 In addition, the Company has the right to repurchase the shares for \$0.01 per share if the consultant terminates his agreement other than for good reason or the Company terminates the agreement for cause.
 The repurchase right lapses, in tiered percentages, based upon the completion of enrollment of the Company's NORSE TWO clinical trial of ONS-5010 by certain dates.
 The repurchase right may also lapse as to 50% or 100% of the shares if the Company enters into certain agreements pertaining to ONS-5010 that meet certain value thresholds or the Company's share price meets certain predefined targets.
-The repurchase right also lapses as to 100% of the shares upon the earliest to occur of (i) submission of the BLA for ONS-5010, (ii) termination of the agreement by the consultant for good reason or by the Company other than for cause, (iii) in the event of disability, or (iv) upon a change in control.
-As of March 31, 2022, the repurchase rights on all 7,244,739 shares of common stock had lapsed.
+The repurchase right also lapses as to 100% of the shares upon the earliest to occur of (i) filing of the BLA for ONS-5010, (ii) termination of the agreement by the consultant for good reason or by the Company other than for cause, (iii) in the event of disability, or (iv) upon a change in control.

 The grant date fair value of the restricted shares was \$0.54 per share and equal to the closing stock price of the Company's common stock at the time of grant.
 Compensation expense is recognized over the shorter of the explicit service period or derived service period, which was determined to be 4.8 years at the time of grant.
-The compensation expense was accelerated during the three and six months ended March 31, 2022 as a result of the Company achieving certain performance conditions related to the Company's BLA submission which caused the lapsing of the repurchase rights.
-During the three months ended March 31, 2022 and 2021, the Company recognized compensation expense related to the restricted stock of \$1,852,182 and \$151,764, respectively.
-During the six months ended March 31, 2022 and 2021, the Company recognized compensation expense related to the restricted stock of \$2,003,946 and \$78,984, respectively.
-As of March 31, 2022, there was no unrecognized compensation expense related to the restricted stock.
+The compensation expense was accelerated during the nine months ended June 30, 2022 as a result of the Company achieving certain performance conditions related to the Company's BLA submission that make it probable that the repurchase rights will lapse.
+During the three months ended 2021, the Company recognized compensation expense related to the restricted stock of \$151,764.
+During the nine months ended June 30, 2022 and 2021, the Company recognized compensation expense related to the restricted stock of \$2,003,946 and \$455,293, respectively.
+As of June 30, 2022, there was no unrecognized compensation expense related to the restricted stock.